kurotsubasa/codesignal/README.md

       * Given a rectangular matrix of characters, add a border of asterisks(*) to it.
   * Are similar
       * Two arrays are called similar if one can be obtained from another by swapping at most one pair of elements in one of the arrays.
 Given two arrays a and b, check whether they are similar.
+  * Array change
+      * You are given an array of integers.
+On each move you are allowed to increase exactly one of its element by one.
+Find the minimal number of moves required to obtain a strictly increasing sequence from the input.